Adam and the Ants: Early recordings

 After the Decca single's release, the band signed with the independent label Do It Records and re-recorded the second single, "Zerox", backed with "Whip In My Valise", at Roundhouse Studios.
 "Zerox" was released in July 1979, after which the band embarked on a 17-show Zerox Tour around Britain in support, culminating in a sell-out show at London Lyceum on 5 August.

-At the end of August, the band started recording their debut album at Sound Development Studios in London.
-Ant wrote and produced the material recorded at the sessions, which were completed within twelve days because the band had rehearsed most of the material on stage.
-After two sell-out shows at Electric Ballroom, Ant sacked Ashman and Warren, Ant and Barbe worked on new material while Ashman and Warren attempted to form a band after which Warren joined The Monochrome Set in early October.
+In the middle of August, the band started recording their debut album at Sound Development Studios in London.
+Ant wrote and produced the material recorded at the sessions, which were completed within twelve days because the band had rehearsed all of the material on stage.
+After two sell-out shows at Electric Ballroom, Ant sacked Ashman and Warren, Ant and Barbe worked on new material while Ashman and Warren attempted to form a band (with a French singer called Dominique) after which Warren joined The Monochrome Set in early October.
 He was replaced in the Ants by Leigh Gorman.
 Ashman soon returned to the Ants and the album was scheduled for a November release.

 The album was titled Dirk Wears White Sox; it peaked at number one on the UK Independent Albums Chart, which was launched in early January 1980.
 Ant asked Malcolm McLaren to take over as manager for a flat fee.
 Adam and the Ants played a sell-out New Year's Day gig at Electric Ballroom.
 At the end of January 1980, McLaren persuaded guitarist Matthew Ashman, bassist Leigh Gorman, and drummer Dave Barbe to leave Adam and the Ants and form Bow Wow Wow, which was fronted by Annabella Lwin.